Looplane/NexusVpnAn/frontend/pages/My-AGENTS/ROADMAP.md

 ---

-## 📊 Phase Update: [Current]
+## 📊 Phase Update: [2025-12-15]

-### Current Phase: Phase 5: Client Apps
+### Current Phase: Phase 3: Infrastructure & Networking
-### Progress: 20%
+### Progress: 10%

 ### Milestones Achieved:
-- ✅ **Mobile Foundation:** `mobile/` folder created with Expo config.
-- ✅ **Shared Design:** Mobile app uses the same color palette as Web Dashboard.
+- ✅ **Monorepo Structure:** Successfully separated `frontend`, `backend`, and `mobile`.
+- ✅ **Local Dev Environment:** Unified startup script and local DB connection working.
+- ✅ **Backend Core:** API serving requests and connected to Postgres.
+- ✅ **Client Integration:** Web and Mobile clients successfully authenticating with Backend.

 ### Notes:
-The mobile app is currently a UI shell.
-The next critical step for mobile is bridging the **WireGuard Native libraries** (Kotlin/Swift) to the React Native layer, which requires "Ejecting" from Expo Go or using a Custom Dev Client.
+The "Stabilization" phase is complete.
+The project is now ready for the heavy lifting of Phase 3: integrating real WireGuard servers.
+We have a working "Control Plane" (Frontend/Backend/DB), now we need the "Data Plane" (VPN Nodes).